 The IHG® Rewards Club Premier Card is another great option.
 On top of that application credit, the card offers a free night each year on your cardmember anniversary for properties that cost 40,000 points or less.
 See our post on the best ways to use the IHG free night certificate.

 You will also get automatic IHG Platinum Elite Status as soon as you get the card.
 Platinum Elite status with IHG gets you complimentary room upgrades when available and a 50 percents point bonus on paid reservations.
 It also gets you guaranteed room availability, priority check-in, and free late checkout.

-The card has an annual fee of $89, which is waived for the first year of card membership.
+The card has an annual fee of $99.

 Signing up for either Global Entry or TSA PreCheck is fairly simple and straightforward.
 But they’re quite different.